 Waiting around for someone to ask us to participate is painful.
 Sometimes we need to invite ourselves to the party.
-If we are truly unwanted, they will ignore us, and we will move on.
+If we are genuinely unwanted, they will ignore us, and we will move on.

-There are times when I sense an invitation to act and no one else seems to notice.
+There are times when I sense an invitation to act, and no one else seems to notice.

 This year I choose to know and be known by others who want to make a difference.

 This year I am resolved to stop waiting for the status quo to return, a perfection that does not exist, the permission to use my God-given talents, inspiration to strike, or an invitation to take action on behalf of others.